hermansb/SentimentAnalysis/readme.md

 ![Ambivalent Smiley](http://simplesentimentanalysis.mybluemix.net/images/content.png "Ambivalent Smiley")

-Sample application demonstrating how to build a sentiment analysis app usind Node.js and a couple modules.
+Sample application demonstrating how to build a sentiment analysis app using Node.js and a couple modules.
 The application takes a keyword or hashtag, connects to Twitter to get a stream of matching tweets, and runs those tweets through a sentiment-analysis module to produce a sentiment score.